|

 creates the wealth must get a reward equivalent to the production.

-that what an input factor receives in payment genuinely reflects
+assuming that what an input factor receives in payment genuinely

-to identify correctly who or what physically creates the wealth.
+simply fails to identify correctly who or what physically

-Indeed, making a false assumption remarkably similar to that
+creates the wealth.
+Indeed, making a false assumption remarkably

 Thus the right wing (intent on keeping a narrow ownership